sid0-0/musescoreDownloader/readme.md

+Currently only works for svg sheets, need to add support for other formats

 Svg of all pages can be obtained from `https://musescore.com/api/jmuse?id=6102579&index=[PAGE_NO, 0 indexed]&type=img&v2` but it requires authorization header.
 Authorization can be obtained from a js chunk in the file html.

 Steps: